Generalized prolate spheroidal functions: algorithms and analysis: Analytical apparatus

 \subsection{Properties of GPSFs}

-The following theorem provides a formula for ratios of eigenvalues $\beta_{N,n}$ (see~(\ref{5.100})), and finds use in the numerical evaluation of $\beta_{N,n}$.
+The following theorem provides a formula for the ratios of eigenvalues $\beta_{N,n}$ (see~(\ref{5.100})), and is used in the numerical evaluation of $\beta_{N,n}$.
 A proof follows immediately from Theorem 7.1 of \cite{osipov2}. \begin{theorem} Suppose that $N$ is a nonnegative integer.
 Then

 for each nonnegative integers $n$ and $m$. \end{theorem}